CSCfi/csc-user-guide/docs/apps/prokka.md

 module load bioconda
 source activate prokka
 ```
 After that you can launch Prokka with command `prokka`.
-By default Prokka tries to use 8 coputimng cores, by in
+By default Prokka tries to use 8 coputing cores, but in
 this interactive batch job case, you have just one core available.
-Because of that you should allways define the number
+Because of that you should always define the number
-of cores that Prokka will use woth option `-cpus`.
+of cores that Prokka will use with option `-cpus`.

 For example:
 ```
 prokka  --cpus 1 contigs.fasta
 ```

-Larger analysis should be executed as a batch job utilizimg several cores.
+Larger analysis should be executed as a batch job utilizing several cores.
+Sample batch job script (batch_job_file.bash) below.

 ```text
 #!/bin/bash -l